 In addition, you pay a weekly contribution to the Council towards your care that you have been assessed as being able to pay from your income and savings.

-The Council will charge you a set-up fee, an annual administration fee and interest on the amount of the loan.
-There is more information on this below.
+The Council will charge you set up fees, an annual administration fee and interest on the amount of the loan.
+There is more information regarding this within the leaflet.